🔄

 Before you start browsing, it’s helpful to have a budget in mind.
 The price of acoustic panels can vary widely based on material, size, and performance.
 A key factor influencing cost is the Noise Reduction Coefficient (NRC).
 This rating, on a scale from 0 to 1, tells you how much sound a panel can absorb.
 A panel with an NRC of 0 means it reflects all sound, while an NRC of 1 means it absorbs all sound.
 For a noticeable difference, look for panels with an NRC of at least 0.7.
 Higher-rated panels may cost more, but they deliver professional-level sound control.

-Where to Find Quality Panels
+Where to Buy the Best Acoustic Panels

 You can find basic acoustic panels at big-box stores, but for a wider selection of high-performing and stylish options, it’s best to go to a specialized supplier.
 Companies that focus on building materials tend to offer a better range of products, from functional studio panels to designer-friendly acoustic wood panels that blend seamlessly into your decor.
 These suppliers are also better equipped to handle the needs of both homeowners and trade professionals, offering materials that meet specific project requirements for aesthetics and performance.

-Save Money with Bulk Orders
+A Pro Tip: Save Money with Bulk Orders

 If you’re treating an entire room or working on a large-scale project, ask about bulk pricing.
 Many suppliers offer discounts when you purchase a certain number of panels, which can lead to significant savings.
 This is especially useful for contractors, builders, and designers who buy materials frequently.
 For example, our trade program provides professionals with exclusive pricing on large orders, making it more affordable to outfit entire commercial or residential spaces with high-quality sound control solutions.